 - Bus That Can't Slow Down - Movement speed while Gunzerking increased.

-- Just Got Real - Increases the damage you deal with all gun types.
-The lower your health the greater the damage bonus.
+- Just Got Real - Increases the damage dealt with all gun types.
+The lower the health gauge the greater the damage bonus.

 - Keep It Piping Hot - While Gunzerking is cooling down you gain bonus gun damage, melee damage and grenade damage.